PaNOSC-ViNYL/ase/doc/ase/calculators/socketio/socketio.rst

-Yaff             No; there is no ASE calculator for Yaff cp2k             No; ASE uses cp2k shell instead Lammps           No; ASE uses lammpsrun/lammpslib instead ASE              Yes - ASE implements a client as well
+Yaff             No; there is no ASE calculator for Yaff cp2k             No; ASE uses cp2k shell instead Lammps           No; ASE uses lammpsrun/lammpslib instead ASE              Yes - ASE provides a client as well GPAW             Yes, using the ASE client
 ================ =========================================

 The codes that are "not supported" by ASE can still be used as